Border apprehensions were up 88 percent in fiscal year 2019, agency says

 Advocates have said that forced many people who would have requested asylum at legal entry points to cross the border or attempt to do so illegally and make the request.

-The increase lead the administration to pull agents from interior checkpoints and ports and shift them to the border to help process the migrants.
+The increase led the administration to pull agents from interior checkpoints and ports and shift them to the border to help process the migrants.

-There have been several deaths of migrants too, including five children, while in custody of CBP.
-The agency has faced criticism for its use of chain link pens to hold migrants, including children.
+Several migrants have died, including five children, while in the custody of CBP.
+The agency has faced criticism for its use of chain-link pens to hold migrants, including children.
+Morgan also mentioned the recent death of agent Robert Hotten while on duty in Arizona, possibly after a fall while responding to a triggered border sensor.

 Morgan said CBP also seized 750,000 pounds of drugs over the 2019 fiscal year.
-He said seizures of hard narcotics went up, even though some officers had been pulled off to handle processing of migrants.
+He said seizures of hard narcotics went up, even though some officers had been pulled off drug interdiction duties to handle processing of migrants.

-In addition, the agency seized $75 million in illicit currency, 1,700 inbound weapons — a 300 percent increase over last year — and more than 1,000 outbound weapons, about a 60 percent increase.
+In addition, the agency seized $75 million in illicit currency, 1,700 inbound weapons — a 300 percent increase over last year — and more than 1,000 outbound weapons, about a 60 percent increase, he said.

 Follow NBC Latino on Facebook, Twitter and Instagram.